 damping ratio (ζ) – a measure of how rapidly a vibration decays.
 It is represented by the Greek letter zeta (ζ). ζ = 1/2Q, where Q = quality factor.
 A system is defined as overdamped when Q < ½, underdamped when Q > ½, and critical damped when Q = ½.
 The damping ratio is defined as ζ = damping/critical damping = c/cc, where c is the damping coefficient and cc is the critical damping coefficient.

 data compression – the computer process in which a data file is reduced in size by eliminating redundant information, useless information, or data determined by various algorithms to be unnecessary.
 The file is returned to usable form through decompression.
 Data compression is sometimes divided into three levels: (a) Low bit rate (used in mobile and free streaming services), (b) Medium bit rate (used on desktop and mobile subscription services), and (c) High bit rate (used in desktop subscription services).
-Also called data compression, digital compression, or data reduction.
+Also called data compression, digital compression, data reduction, or data reduction.

 datapath – a collection of functional units in a computer, such as data processors, registers, and buses, that along with the control unit make up the central processing unit (CPU).
 Sometimes spelled data path.